This post contains affiliate links. I will earn a small commission if you purchase through them, at no extra cost to you.

 Popular nature tours

-Obviously, the best food to eat in Poland is Polish food.
-If you’re a fan of pork, duck, sauerkraut dumplings, vodka and beer, then you might have found your paradise.
+If you’re a fan of pork, duck, sauerkraut dumplings, vodka and beer, you might just have found your food paradise.
 Just make sure not to be on a diet while you’re there!
 Filled pierogi dumplings topped with bacon and a side of kapusta (braised cabbage) is a popular delicacy that you have to try.

 Whatever you end up eating, it will generally be very well-priced.
 You can eat at fancy restaurants for a quarter of the price compared to similar establishments elsewhere in Europe.
 And that brings me to my next point…